 It may also make it harder to keep current employees engaged and on board.
 For example, remote workers may feel excluded from meetings, discussions, or informal interactions.

-Effective RTO mandates require thoughtful planning so you can handle the above obstacles.
+Effective RTO mandates require thoughtful planning.
 Here are a few tips for ensuring your strategy is seamless and benefits both you and your employees.

 1. Keep communication clear and transparent